crypticwisdom/spark-tutorial-with-pyspark/docs/3-spark-architecture.md

 ---

-Say we have a data we want to analyze and have written the application in (Python, Java, SQL, Scala, R), The application is submitted and it communicates with the Driver through Spark Session which is the only entry point for Spark, the driver parses the application and analyzes what we want to do with the data and also it will figure out the most efficient way of doing it (catalyst optimizer -> creates optimized logical plan), it will then split (DAGs into Stages then stages in tasks) it into tasks (task, data partition info, conf, distributed variables), which will be distributed to the executors (each exec. process these in parallel, multiple tasks as the number of slots: numbers of slots = total number of cpu cores).
+Say we have a data we want to analyze and have written the application in (Python, Java, SQL, Scala, R), The application is submitted and it communicates with the Driver through Spark Session which is the only entry point for Spark, the driver parses the application and analyzes what we want to do with the data and also it will figure out the most efficient way of doing it (catalyst optimizer -> creates optimized logical plan), it will then split (DAGs into Stages then stages into tasks) it into tasks (task, data partition info, conf, distributed variables), which will be distributed to the executors (each exec. process these in parallel, multiple tasks as the number of slots: numbers of slots = total number of cpu cores).

 Say we have 2 executors with 4 cores each, each executor is able to process 4 task in parallel, the driver sends tasks to the executor and it also sends information a bout which executor would process/analyze which part of the data.
 Then executor grab the data and exchange the information between each other (if needed) and then send the results to the driver or writes to somewhere else.